Cold and Flu Busting

 - Chia Seeds: Chia seeds are a great addition to your drinks when you are feeling run down as they help to hydrate you which is what you need when you’re feeling run down.
 They also help you feel energised all day and keep your blood sugars stable.
 I can’t yet find chia seeds locally so I have to buy them online.

-- Honey/ Sweetener: If you are willing to eat honey it would be worth adding some honey to your smoothie to sweeten it up and also provide some amazing healing benefits.
+- Honey/ Sweetener: If you are able to eat honey it would be worth adding some honey to your smoothie to sweeten it up and also provide some amazing healing benefits.
 I would recommend you use a raw manuka honey as they can be especially good for many aspects of your health and healing.
 If you don’t use honey, you can use your favourite healthy sweetener instead to give you an energy boost.
 You can also buy your honey or maple syrup here.

 What is your favourite natural remedy for colds and flu?